ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/parallels-services-long-delay.md

 * Pay for a product up front that does not exist
 * Feed into the creation process over time
 * Waiting time can be months to years
-* They recieve their product from the creator
+* They receive their product from the creator

 ### Patreon

-Patreon allows users to sign up to content creators for a montly/per creation fee to get access to content they create.
-You pay up front and then are able to access their back catalog and as long as you keep paying, acces to new content.
+Patreon allows users to sign up to content creators for a monthly/per creation fee to get access to content they create.
+You pay up front and then are able to access their back catalog and as long as you keep paying, access to new content.

 * Sign up
 * Pay up front with a standing order for future content